IBM-Cloud/serverless-guestbook/README.md

-# A serverless guestbook web application and API built with Cloud Functions
+# A serverless guestbook web application and API built with IBM Cloud Code Engine

 The application is a simple guestbook website where users can post messages.
-It demonstrates how to build a serverless web application where static content is hosted in a storage bucket (here it uses GitHub Pages) and the backend is implemented with Cloud Functions.
-API Gateway is used to expose the Cloud Functions for the web user interface.
+It demonstrates how to build a serverless web application where static content is hosted in a storage bucket (IBM Cloud Object Storage or GitHub Pages) and the backend is implemented with the serverless IBM Cloud Code Engine.

-Refer to [this tutorial](https://console.bluemix.net/docs/solution-tutorials/serverless-api-webapp.html) for instructions.
+Refer to [this tutorial](https://cloud.ibm.com/docs/solution-tutorials?topic=solution-tutorials-serverless-api-webapp) for instructions.

 ## License